RafalWilinski/serverless-iot-metrics-dashboard/README.md

 `backend` - contains Serverless Framework based infrastructure `collector` - script gathering metrics from Raspberry Pi connected to the cloud `dashboard` - frontend for representing the data

+### Data flow
+1. Python based `collector` pushes metrics via MQTT protocol to AWS IoT
+2. AWS IoT uses IoT rule to push the data to AWS DynamoDB
+3. Data from DynamoDB can be queried via AWS AppSync